 Dr. Drucker was born in Cleveland, Ohio.
 After graduating cum laude with a degree in applied mathematics from Harvard, he earned his medical degree from Duke.
 He was a resident in pediatrics at Massachusetts General Hospital, where he also spent a year in pediatric nephrology.
 He returned to Duke in 1983 for fellowship training in pediatric infectious diseases and was chief resident in pediatrics.
 He joined the pediatrics faculty in 1987 and is currently a Professor in the Department of Pediatrics.

 Dr. Drucker’s clinical interests were in general pediatrics and in pediatric infectious diseases, and he served as an inpatient attending in both roles.
 He currently focuses his attention on the support of students in the School of Medicine.
-He is a member of Alpha Omega Alpha honor medical society and has received multiple teaching awards.
+He has received multiple teaching awards.